akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

 4. Reviews per month - Number of reviews the listing had in a month.
 5. Listing Location - Name of the city where the listing is located.

+You can access the cleaned & amended dataset by clicking [here.](https://github.com/akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/blob/main/Dataset.csv)

 # 🔧 **Tools Used**

 - **Python** was used for statistical analysis and A/B Testing.